lao9/challenges/working_with_strings_and_integers.markdown

 The average on the calculator was 51.5, but with code it's only 51.
 That's because the class of the variables is an integer

 3. Say you have the operation `a + b * c / d`.
 What result do you get out from Ruby?
 What other outputs can you get out by adding one or more pairs of parentheses to the equation?

+You get 32, because of order of operations.
+PEMDAS.
+So first it multiplies b * c (

 ## Strings & Integers